 A Guide to 360 Feedback What is 360 degree feedback?

 360-degree feedback is a process used by individuals in a business or organisation to gain a better understanding of their own strengths and weaknesses.
-360 tools enable individuals to gather real and constructive feedback from a range of people who work with them: their managers, peers and reports - so that they can learn and grow.
+It involves the individual gathering real and constructive feedback from a range of people who work with them: their managers, peers and reports.

 When to use a 360?

 The ideal use cases for a 360-degree feedback review